Skip to main content

 Conclusion

-This impressive total synthesis project not only revised the structure of prorocentin but also highlights up-to-date chemical transformations, is furthermore accompanied by extensive analytical datasets, and therefore has an overall benefit for the total synthesis community.
-In contrast to many short-step terpene syntheses from the last years, this project also is a showcase of a successful multi-step synthesis not afraid of complex molecular structures.
+This impressive total synthesis project not only achieved the structural revision of prorocentin but also showcased the utilization of state-of-the-art chemical transformations.
+Additionally, the project provided comprehensive analytical datasets, offering significant benefits to the total synthesis community.
+Unlike many short-step terpene syntheses seen in recent years, this project serves as a remarkable example of a successful multi-step synthesis that fearlessly tackles complex molecular structures.

 Published in: R.J.
 Zachmann, K. Yahata, M. Holzheimer, M. Jarret, C. Wirtz, A. Fürstner Journal of American Chemical Society 2023, 10.1021/jacs.2c12529.